julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 Known as the herb of grace in Italian *Stregheria* and Balkan village magic, **rue is burned to clear curses and worn to deflect envy and psychic attacks**.

-In Latin American *curanderismo*, it plays a central role in *limpias*, spiritual cleansings meant to remove harmful attachments.
+In Latin American *curanderismo*, it plays a central role in *limpias*, spiritual cleansings meant to **remove harmful attachments**.

-In Middle Eastern and Slavic traditions, rue is planted near homes or worn by women to shield them from envy and misfortune.
-The plant is bitter—so is its strength.
+In Middle Eastern and Slavic traditions, **rue is planted near homes** or worn by women to shield them from envy and misfortune.
+The plant is bitter, so is its strength.

 #### Italian Folk Magic: malocchio cure with Rue